Boy Scouts Changing Name To 'Scouts BSA,' As Girls Welcomed Into Program

 Other Boy Scouts programs for older youth — such as an outdoor adventure program called Venturing — were already open to girls.
 But those programs didn't offer girls the chance to attain the highest rank of Eagle Scout.

-By next year, older girls will be able to join Scouts BSA and try to become an Eagle Scout, just like the boys.
+By next year, older girls will be able to join Scouts BSA and try to become Eagle Scouts, just like the boys.
 (Some female Cub Scouts are already thinking ahead.
 Tatum and Ian Weir, 10-year-old twins, hope to become the first brother and sister pair of Eagle Scouts, The Associated Press reports.)

 The rebranding of the Boy Scouts program is paired with a new ad campaign — "Scout Me In" — designed to appeal to both boys and girls.